Effects of Lock down on Digital Payments

 The virus can be spread from person to person, making currency notes potential carriers.

-Social distancing, though good for preventing COVID 19 still has affected many of us in different ways and businesses, industries all over the world.
+Social distancing, though good for preventing COVID 19 still has affected many of us in different ways and businesses and industries all over the world.
 And, fintech is no exception!

 With side effects like this, it’s anyone’s guess that the economy and financial state will take a severe hit by COVID 19.

-Due to this unfortunate pandemic, many retailers, industries’ small shops are forced to close down.
+Due to this unfortunate pandemic, many retailers, and industries’ small shops are forced to close down.

 As a result, cash, a considerable carrier for the virus, is being replaced by digital payments.